capablemonkey/dwolla-devportal/app/guides/transfer-money-between-users/07-check-transfer.md

 // No example for this language yet.
 ```

 That’s it!
-You’ve successfully transferred money from Joe Consumer to Jane Merchant.
+You’ve successfully transferred money from Joe Buyer to Jane Merchant.
 Please continue to the Webhooks guide for information on implementing notifications for your customers about the transfer.

 <nav class="pager-nav">
     <a href="06-create-transfer.html">Back: Overview</a>